LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 - **cssmin** : Minify ```source/assets/cssstyle.css``` file in : ```source/assets/cssstyle.min.css```
 - **replace** :
     * linker : Replace ```EJS_ENDTAG``` string to resolve a problem of ejs escaping with sails-linker tasks
-    * cssFancybox : Modify url of images in fancybox.css to resolve images path.
+    * cssFancybox : Resolve path of images in fancybox.css.
 Impossible to use an other plugin to do that because in the bower fancybox packages, css files and images are in the same folder and that not the case in assets folder.
+    * cssTranquilpeak : Resolve path of images and fonts in tranquilpeak.css.
 - **sails-linker** :
     * devJs : Link all javascript files listed in ```tasks/pipeline.js```  to ```layout/_partial/script.ejs```
     * devCss : Link all stylesheets files listed in ```tasks/pipeline.js```  to ```layout/_partial/head.ejs```